Turning Change Management into Change Leadership

 Talk to the team.
 Help them understand that audibles happen and help them understand why they will be called from time to time.
 Then, let them be a part of the play by using their strengths and providing input into other possible solutions.
-And finally, allow your people the flexibility to get familiar with the play itself.
+And finally, allow your people the flexibility to familiarize themselves with the play.

 There is one more tip that I can offer on this subject.
 Many organizations approach their operations as though they are constant.
 True, this helps establish rules and expectations.
 However, when approached this way, workers often get frustrated and resist the change when a change occurs.
 So, why not approach it as though the change is already the expectation?
 If approached this new way, change will be resisted much less.

-Easy ways to accomplish this might be in saying something like, “This is probably going to change at some point, but here is how we are doing it right now.
+Easy ways to accomplish this might be by saying something like, “This is probably going to change at some point, but here is how we are doing it right now.
 We do it this way currently because we believe it will allow us to get to the vision more efficiently.
-However, things can always get better, so if you have any ideas to improve this, be sure to let us know.”
+However, things can always improve, so if you have any ideas to improve this, let us know.”
 Approaching it this way sets the workers up with the expectation that change is on the way and expected, and it also provides them a creative outlet to help improve a process passively or directly.
 The organization wins either way because processes are continually improved and can course-correct when necessary.
 This should result in efficiencies, accuracies, and profitability.
 Everyone wins.

 To lead change, you must expect it and embrace it.
 Don’t try to manage it, mitigate it, or dictate it.
 You will lose.
 Instead, consistently explore ways to use change to your advantage when they arise.
 Better yet, you could proactively seek change out.
 I tell my students that we must constantly improve and try to tear apart how we have always done things.
 Because I can promise you this, they CAN be improved.